Susan Loy: Language of Flowers

 Loy has completed numerous paintings and authored a book on the Language of Flowers.
 The March, 1994 edition of Victorian Sampler magazine featured Susan in an article entitled “The Language of Flowers.”

-Loy wrote an article for the Emily Dickinson International Society where she described her artistic process for painting a suite of Dickinson poems.
+Loy wrote an article for the Emily Dickinson International Society describing her artistic process for painting a suite of Dickinson poems.

-In 2001 Susan Loy’s book on the Language of Flowers, Flowers the Angel’s Alphabet, was published.
+In 2001 Susan Loy's book on the Language of Flowers, Flowers the Angel’s Alphabet, was published.

-It won the 2002 Benjamin Franklin Award for the Gardening and Reference categories and was named Outstanding Book of the Year from the Independent Book Publishers Association.
+It won the 2002 Benjamin Franklin Award for the Gardening and Reference categories and was named Outstanding Book of the Year by the Independent Book Publishers Association.

-In 2008, Loy estimated that she had completed 150 modern mandalas.

-In 2018, Susan wrote a book chapter connecting the Victorian flower language to modern emojis.
+In 2018, Susan wrote a book chapter connecting the Victorian flower language to modern flower emojis.

 White House Easter Egg Roll

-A highlight of Loy’s career was her 3-year relationship with the White House Easter Egg Roll.
-In 1997, Loy was chosen as the Easter egg artist for the state of Virginia whose painted egg was displayed at the White House.
+A highlight of Loy's career was her three-year relationship with the White House Easter Egg Roll.
+In 1997, Loy was chosen as the Easter egg artist for the state of Virginia and her painted egg was displayed at the White House.

 Loy was chosen to serve as 1998 Artist-on-the-Lawn and to create the program cover for the 1998 White House Easter Egg Roll and to capture impressions of that event.